tbgree00/vROpsF02U/README.md

 | define and create super metrics | Advanced Functionality |
 | manage guest OS endpoint operations agent | Advanced Functionality |

-Has to be totally unconfigured
-So we can do 3 stages
+The lesson will have 3 stages

-1. deploy the OVA
+1. deploy the vRops OVA
-2. config the OVA to do basic stuff
+2. config vRops to do basic stuff with a vCenter and some VMs
-3. look at this OVA that has a bunch of stuff so you can see what else it does
+3. Go to an envionrment that has more things so you can see what else vRops can do

+For it to be "from zero to useful" we must:

+Start with just the OVA and show how it's deployed
+Have an appliance already deployed so we don't lose time
+Log into the appliance for the first time, has to be totally unconfigured

-We can do 1 and 2 in my homelab, which is a virgin
+Do 1 and 2 in Ariel's homelab, which is a vRops "virgin"
+Move to Thom's homelab for 3